Aug 24, 2022

 This method is great when cooking pizza, using lower heat methods like an oven.
 It’s not going to get as hot as a grill or pizza oven, so partly baking the crust before adding the toppings makes for a crisp base crust.
 This way it doesn’t get soggy – you want some structural integrity with each slice.

-How can I make this in a pizza oven?
+Can I make burrata pizza in a pizza oven?

-What should I do if I don’t have a pizza stone?
+Can I still make burrata pizza if I don’t have a pizza stone?

-If you do not have a pizza stone/peel then prepare the dough on a lightly greased baking sheet.
+Yes!
+If you do not have a pizza stone/pizza peel then prepare the dough on a lightly greased baking sheet.

 With thin crust pizza like this, the bottom crust is important.
-I like to reheat my pizza first in a cast iron pan or skillet over medium-low heat until the crust is crisp, then broil in the oven on high until the cheese is bubbling and hot.
+I like to reheat my pizza first in a cast iron pan or skillet over medium-low heat until the crust is crisp, then broil in the oven on high.
+Remove burrata before warming and replace after heating.

 Other Recipes to Try